chausner/sgbust/README.md

 The number following the `--max-beam-size` parameter specifies the beam width during beam search, i.e. the maximum number of grid candidates kept in memory.
+Increasing the beam size typically allows the program to find better solutions.

 #### Starting at a partial solution